TAPevents/tap-i18n/README.md

         "color": "Colour"
     }

-* Do not use colons and periods in translation keys.
+* Do not use colons and periods (see note below) in translation keys.
 * To avoid translation bugs all the keys in your package must be translated to English ("en") which is the fallback language we use if tap-i18n is not installed, or when we can't find a translation for a certain key.